dell/csm-docs/content/v2/uninstall/_index.md

 ## Uninstall a Dell CSI driver installed via Helm

 To uninstall a driver, the `csi-uninstall.sh` script provides a handy wrapper around the `helm` utility.
 The only required argument for uninstallation is the namespace name.
-For example, to uninstall the PowerScale driver:
+For example, to uninstall the driver:

 ```
-./csi-uninstall.sh --namespace isilon/<driver-namespace>
+./csi-uninstall.sh --namespace <driver-namespace>
 ```

 For usage information: